wildfly-extras/creaper/CONTRIBUTING.md

 time to execute, so these are not executed by default.
 To execute them, activate the `slow-tests` profile by running `mvn test -Pslow-tests`.

-By default, the tests run against WildFly 27 when running on JDK 11+, WildFly 26 is used with JDK 8 (JDK 8 is required for release).
-If you want to run the tests against previous WildFly, activate one of the test suite profiles:
+By default, the tests run against WildFly 39.
+If you want to run the tests against a different WildFly version, activate one of the test suite profiles:
-`mvn clean test -Pwildfly10`.
+`mvn clean test -Pwildfly27`.
 Available profiles are:

-- `wildfly10`
+- `wildfly27`
-- `wildfly11`
+- `wildfly28`
 - ...
-- `wildfly27` (active by default)
+- `wildfly39` (active by default)

 To run a single test from the test suite, the following Maven invocation works:
-`mvn clean test -pl testsuite/standalone/ -Dtest=...` (possibly with a profile activation `-Pwildfly10`).
+`mvn clean test -pl testsuite/standalone/ -Dtest=...` (possibly with a profile activation `-Pwildfly27`).
 See
 [Surefire documentation](http://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)
 for more details about `-Dtest`.

 Running `mvn verify` will take much longer, because it will:

-- run static analysis (Checkstyle, CodeNarc and Findbugs)
+- run static analysis (Checkstyle, CodeNarc and SpotBugs)
 - generate source and javadoc JARs

 When developing, `mvn test` is probably enough most of the time.
 Running